dotnet/tye/docs/README.md

 Tye is a tool that makes developing, testing, and deploying microservices and distributed applications easier.
 Project Tye includes a local orchestrator to make developing microservices easier and the ability to deploy microservices to Kubernetes with minimal configuration.

-## Core Concepts

-There are two main workflows that tye has:

-- `tye run` allow you to run a multi-service application locally.
-- `tye deploy`

 ## Installing tye

 1. Install [.NET Core 3.1.](<http://dot.net>).